|

 and voice packets have to travel through your office, through your

-ISP (Internet Service Provider), and through the Internet to the
+ISP (Internet Service Provider), and through the public Internet to the

 - Number Portability